smithy-lang/smithy/2.0/_sources/spec/model-validation.rst.txt

         If ``id`` is not specified, it will default to the ``name`` property of the validator definition.

+        IDs that contain dots (.) are hierarchical.
+For example, the ID "Foo.Bar" contains the ID "Foo".
+Event ID hierarchies can be leveraged to group validation events and allow more granular :ref:`suppressions <suppression-definition>`.
     * - message
       - ``string``
       - Provides a custom message to use when emitting validation events.
 The